AriFordsham/GHCWiki/collection-class-framework.md

 Please give me feedback by either mailing me (jeanphilippe.bernardy at gmail.com) or edit this page; or issue tickets (see [CollectionLibraries](collection-libraries)); or any other means.
+I'm mainly interested in concrete examples where the framework would fall short to meet your needs.

 ## Goals and Non-Goals